VALEMOUNT:

 Today we’re doing it big and hitting up Valemount’s flagship riding area: Allan Creek.
 This is typically the first area to open for the season and the variety of terrain makes it a favorite of all abilities.

 Head 36km south of town on Hwy 5 to reach the staging area on the west side of the highway.
 It fills up fast so be sure to get an early start on the day.
-The drive is a great opportunity to check the Avalanche Canada weather and bulletin for the day as well as the provincial snowmobile trail map to familiarize yourself with the cariboo and other motorized closures in the area.
+The drive is a great opportunity to check the Avalanche Canada weather and bulletin for the day as well as the provincial snowmobile trail map to familiarize yourself with the caribou and other motorized closures in the area.

 It is an easy ride up the 9km groomed trail to reach the modern day-use shelter built in 2018.
 From here, the zone unfolds in a linear arm.
 Great family riding can be found around the cabin and in the nearby Family Lakes zone up the hill to the east.
 To the west - a seemingly endless system of bowls, meadows, and alpine terrain unfold before you.
 Start exploring!